2026 FIFA World Cup Group F

 Sweden vs Tunisia

-Sweden's five goals were the second-most the team has ever scored in a single World Cup match, behind only their 8–0 victory over Cuba in 1938.[11]
+The fixture marked Sweden's return to a major tournament after five years, having failed to qualify for both the 2022 World Cup and UEFA Euro 2024.
+Additionally, Sweden's five goals were the second-most the team has ever scored in a single World Cup match, behind only their 8–0 victory over Cuba in 1938.[11]

-After the match, Tunisia manager Sabri Lamouchi was terminated from his managing duties.
+After the match, Tunisia manager Sabri Lamouchi was relieved from his managing duties.
 It was the first time that a manager was sacked during the FIFA World Cup since the 1998 edition when Tunisia’s then manager Henryk Kasperczak and his side lost its first two group stage matches 2–0 to England and 1–0 to Colombia respectively.[12]
 Additionally, Carlos Alberto Parreira, who was managing Saudi Arabia, and Cha Bum-kun, who was managing South Korea, both in the same tournament, were also terminated after their first two matches as well.

 More information Sweden, 5–1 ...